 But then there’s that one-in-four case destined for the courtroom, when there’s so much conflict that only a family court judge can resolve the situation.
 Experienced trial lawyers on your New Albany legal team deliver the support and expertise you need during litigation.
-Whatever method of dissolution serves your purpose, we protect your parental and spousal rights and work for the most favorable outcome.
+Whatever method of dissolution serves your purpose, our Floyd County divorce lawyers protect your parental and spousal rights and work for the most favorable outcome.

 Over the past decades, a movement advocating grandparents’ rights has gained traction.
 Today, in many states, grandparents can win visitation and even custody of their grandchildren – when circumstances warrant, and it is in the best interests of the child.
 But laws governing grandparent rights vary from state to state:

 - Indiana restricts grandparent visitation and requires that a parent be divorced, deceased, or that paternity be established for children born out of wedlock.
 When both parents are living and married to each other, the court does not hear requests for grandparent visitation.

 - While Kentucky limits grandparent visitation based on whether the parent is deceased, additionally the grandparent must have provided child support to the grandchild.
 When adoption occurs, grandparents lose rights of visitation unless the person adopting the child is a stepparent with no termination of parental rights.